 This field is used for older Binloop systems that have multiple flash memory sockets.
-This value is not relevant for the Digital Binloop HD.
+This value is not relevant for the modern Binloop.

 Segment

 This is the number of the video clip that you want to play (for Play triggers).